Accountability in the Boardroom 2025

 Conduct sustained engagement with issuers that communicate the above expectations and consequences for not meeting those expectations.

-4. Ensure proxy voting policies adequately address inequality, climate change, and unaccountable technology.
+5. Ensure proxy voting policies adequately address climate change, inequality, and unaccountable technology.

 Proxy voting policies should:

-5. Cast proxy votes that align with the above policies.
+6. Cast proxy votes that align with proxy voting policies.

 Vote for resolutions that guide issuers to better meet those performance expectations related to inequality (including say-on-pay proposals), climate change, and unaccountable technology.
 Vote against responsible directors at issuers that are significantly misaligned with those performance expectations, or do not respond to resolutions that received substantial shareholder support.

-6. Amplify key proxy votes related to inequality, climate change, and unaccountable technology.
+7. Amplify key proxy votes related to climate change, inequality, and unaccountable technology.

 Amplify key votes by pre-declaring votes in advance of companies’ annual general meetings, filing exempt solicitations, publishing opinion editorials, publishing voting intentions online, and publishing voting rationales and communicating rationales to the boards of directors at issuers.